CS 3710: Syllabus for Introduction to Cybersecurity (ICS), fall 2025

 Bad things happen.
 People forget things and make mistakes.
 Bad days coincide with due dates. etc. We aim to have our extension policy, above, help to cover these types of issues.
 If you believe that circumstances warrant an change in deadline, a second chance, or some other accommodation in order to more accurately synchronize grade with knowledge, come talk to your professor and we’ll resolve the situation as best we can.
 Note that there needs to be a significant reason for this, as we already are providing a free 4 day extension.

-It is our goal to create a learning experience that is as accessible as possible.
-If you anticipate any issues related to the format, materials, or requirements of this course, please meet with one of us outside of class so we can explore potential options.
+It is my goal to create a learning experience that is as accessible as possible.
+If you anticipate any issues related to the format, materials, or requirements of this course, please meet with me outside of class so we can explore potential options.
 Students with disabilities may also wish to work with the Student Disability Access Center (SDAC) to discuss a range of options to removing barriers in this course, including official accommodations.
 We are fortunate to have an SDAC advisor, Courtney MacMasters, physically located in Engineering.
 You may email her at cmacmasters@virginia.edu to schedule an appointment.
 For general questions please visit the SDAC website.
-If you have already been approved for accommodations through SDAC, please send us your accommodation letter and meet with me so we can develop an implementation plan together.
+If you have already been approved for accommodations through SDAC, please send me your accommodation letter and meet with me so we can develop an implementation plan together.

 Note that we expect most (or perhaps all) accommodation requests will be handled by our extension policy, above.